-Many cultures have a tradition of teachers and students spending time in wilderness.
-We’ll let wilderness work in us, inspire us and help immerse us in writing.
-Carrying our own food and shelter brings focus, and opens new viewpoints on sustainability.
-We’ll study and live Leave-No-Trace ethics as we paddle to Squaxin Island and backpack at Mts.
-Rainier, St. Helens and the Olympics.
-We’ll seminar, write and engage in peer review, with ongoing faculty feedback.
+Many cultures have traditions of teachers and students spending time in wilderness.
+We’ll let wilderness work in us, inspire us, and help immerse us in writing.
+Carrying our own food and shelter will focus us, and open new outlooks on sustainability.
+We’ll live Leave-No-Trace ethics as we paddle to Squaxin Island and hike and backpack in the Olympic and Cascade Mountains.
+We’ll write daily and we'll read, seminar and critique, with ongoing in-depth faculty feedback.

 Location and Schedule

 wk 1: Capitol State Forest

 wk 2: Hoh Rainforest (Olympic National Park)

 wk 3: Hope and/or Squaxin Island & Olympic National Forest

 wk 4: Olympic National Forest & Mt.
 Rainier